 - Reapply the cleaner until the coils are clean and free of buildup.

 How to Clean AC Evaporator Coils Using Mild Detergents and Water

 In place of a commercial cleaner, you can use a mild detergent and warm water to clean the coils.

 - Mix warm water and a simple detergent in a spray bottle, hand sprayer, or garden sprayer.

 - Apply the water and detergent solution to the evaporator coils.

 - Give the solution a few seconds to a few minutes to soak in and loosen debris.
 Reapply as needed.

 - Wipe away the loose material with a soft cloth or brush.

-If your A/C evaporator coils are heavily soiled or are dirty enough to seriously affect air conditioner function, you should schedule a professional cleaning and maintenance appointment with your local HVAC contractor.
-Your HVAC technician can properly assess the job and will have the correct equipment, training and material to clean your evaporator coil and restore cooling system function without causing damage to the coils, fins or other components.
+If your AC evaporator coils are heavily soiled or are dirty enough to affect air conditioner function, you should schedule a professional cleaning and maintenance appointment with your local HVAC contractor.
+Your HVAC technician can properly assess the job and will have the correct equipment, training, and material to clean your evaporator coil and restore cooling system function without causing damage to the coils, fins, or other components.

-Black Diamond Plumbing & Mechanical provides professional heating, air conditioning and plumbing services.
-Contact us today for more information on how to clean A/C evaporator coils or to schedule a professional maintenance and cleaning appointment for your home or business cooling system.
+Black Diamond Plumbing & Mechanical provides professional heating, air conditioning, and plumbing services.
+Contact us today for more information on how to clean AC evaporator coils or to schedule a maintenance and cleaning appointment for your home or business cooling system.